Nurse Practitioner MSN Degree - Online/Hybrid

 Nurse Practitioner Master’s Courses: Challenging.
 Practical.

-Advanced Health Assessment – Apply advanced health assessment principles and skills for comprehensive examination of clients.
+Advanced Health Assessment for Nurse Practitioners – This course is intended for the nurse practitioner.
+Incorporates integration of advanced health assessment principles and skills for comprehensive examination of clients that leads to differential diagnosis.
 Focus will be on common deviations from normal.
-Populations across the life span will be included.
+Populations across the lifespan will be included.

-Advanced Nursing Pharmacotherapeutics – Explore knowledge and application of advanced pharmacotherapeutic principles related to the health needs of clients.
-Focus will be on pharmacotherapeutic modalities used by advanced practice nurses.
+Advanced Nursing Pharmacotherapeutics – Knowledge and application of advanced pharmacotherapeutic principles related to the health needs of clients.
+Focus will be on pharmacotherapeutic modalities utilized by advanced practice nurses while considering legal, ethical, and economic factors.

-The Advanced Practice Role - Study the advanced practice nurse (APN) role.
+The Advanced Practice Role - Study of the Advanced Practice Nurse (APN) role.
 The evolution of the role, current and continuing issues relevant to advanced practice nursing, and clinical practice issues related to health promotion and disease prevention.

 Find Out More: